 But the success of the meeting ultimately hinges on one big remaining unknown—which Trump will show up.

 His fiery anti-China rhetoric on the campaign trail seemed to be fueled by a separate group of advisors whose view of China seemed stuck in the 1980s.
 Given Trump’s apparent habit of changing his opinions based on the person he spoke with more recently, a key to making this meeting a success seems to be making sure Trump speaks with the right group of advisors last.
-Ultimately, there are some lines that Trump just cannot cross.

 (The State Department referred all questions about the meeting to the White House.
 The White House didn’t respond to questions about the meeting.)